 during installation.
 If decoration did occur then

-isDecorated() will return true
+isDecorated() will return true and this

 method will return the decorated feature.